 1. Use separate equipment for raw and ready-to-eat food

 While there is no substitute for thorough cleaning and sanitizing equipment and supplies after every use, color coding your food prep supplies is a great way to reduce the risk of cross-contamination.
 Separate types of food mandate the use of different equipment and utensils.
 Colored cutting boards and utensil handles can help keep everything separate and organized while keeping awareness top of mind.
 The color tells the food handler what type of food should be prepped.
 Traditionally, green has been used to indicate use for produce, yellow for raw poultry, blue for cooked food, white for dairy products, brown for seafood, and red for raw meat.

 As food allergies become increasingly more common, many have taken to using purple color-coded supplies to prep allergen special orders.

 2. Properly clean and sanitize before and after tasks

-To ensure pathogens are properly killed and to reduce the risk of being transferred to ready-to-eat foods, all work surfaces, equipment and utensils need cleaned and sanitized before and after each task.
+To ensure pathogens are properly killed and to reduce the risk of being transferred to ready-to-eat foods, all work surfaces, equipment, and utensils need to be cleaned and sanitized before and after each task.
 It’s not enough to simply rinse.

 And, as always, hands should be washed thoroughly as well to ensure there’s no trace of contaminants before starting on the next task.